JanMarcelKezmann/Residual-Network-Architectures/ResNet 101/README.md

-# Inception V3
+# Residual Network 101

-This is an implementation of the Inception V3 network invented by Kaiming He, Xiangyu Zhang, Shaoqing Ren and Jian Sun.
+This is an implementation of the Residual Network 101 invented by Kaiming He, Xiangyu Zhang, Shaoqing Ren and Jian Sun.
 Your can read about it on the Arix Research Paper <i><strong>Deep Residual Learning for Image Recognition</strong></i>.

 Link to Arxiv: https://arxiv.org/pdf/1512.03385.pdf